couchbase/cbft/IDEAS.md

 to learn of the expected locations of PIndexes across the cbft cluster.

-130 Some CAS-like facility in Cfg will be necessary to help make this work well.
+130 Some CAS-like facility in Cfg will be necessary to make this work and have consistent, converging outcomes.

 140 There might be some concern that planning won't be deterministic, because planning might need to include things like, cpu utilization,